-This workshop introduces the principles of learning design and demonstrates how you can use design thinking to create novel educational experiences.
+An introduction to the principles of learning design and how to use design thinking to create novel educational experiences.

 About this session

 University teachers are increasingly being encouraged to engage in design thinking when preparing educational experiences for students.
 Design thinking is seen as a way of generating novel educational approaches that respond to the complexity of the changing higher education environment.
 But what is design thinking, why is it important, and what does research tell us about the design thinking of university teachers?

 These questions and more, will be explored in this workshop through presentations and reflective practice activities with fellow teaching staff.
 Participants will have the opportunity to apply the principles of designing for learning to create a learning design map to implement in their own teaching and learning context.

 Kristine Elliott, MCSHE